MicrosoftLearning/dp-420-cosmos-db-dev/instructions/06-design-model-partitioning.md

 This exercise needs the CosmicWorks data at four stages of modeling, which the other exercises in this learning path don't provision.
 Run the setup script with the `modeling` profile to create a dedicated account, even if you already have an account from an earlier exercise.
 Use the resource group supplied by your lab environment.

-> [!WARNING]
-> This exercise deletes its modeling resources when you finish.
+> &#9888; This exercise deletes its modeling resources when you finish.
 Keep lab-provided and shared resource groups.
 Delete only the modeling account when using one of those groups.

 1. Start **Visual Studio Code**.